John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+9/8/21 - Last night I was helping my daughter with geometry and it sounded a lot like coding.
+We were working with conditional statements and reformatting sentences and such.
+Tonight I moved onto Day 7 which will end with a Cipher program.
+I listened to several videos about using functions with inputs and the difference in parameters and arguments.
+I would have kept going but I felt my head nodding off so I quit before I stopped retaining info.

 9/6/21 - This evening I finished the Day 7 challenge of writing a hangman game.
 I added the ascii art and finished adding logic for when I get a letter wrong.
 It now shows the correct ascii art for missing a letter and informs the user of their mistake.
 Looks pretty good if i do say so.
 And even better, i understood how it all works.

 9/4/21 - I set up a while loop so I can keep asking for the next letter guess.
 Worked a little on checking for wrong answers.
 Don't think I'm putting the decrementing code in the right spot.
 If I enter a wrong letter it says "you lose." immediately instead of having 6 lives.
 I'll check on that next time.